The Oasis Partnership has been providing services throughout Buckinghamshire since 1984.

 The Oasis Partnership Board

-Trustee Safeguarding Lead – Liz Barter
+Trustee Safeguarding Lead

-“I believe the voluntary sector is vital to challenging social injustice and inequality, and that our clients need us alongside them more than ever.
+“I believe the voluntary sector is vital to challenging social injustice and inequality, and that people need us alongside them now more than ever.
 I am really proud to be part of the Oasis team.”